-This Plan focuses on ensuring safe use of the roadway for all users, including pedestrians, bicyclists, transit users and motorists.
+This Plan focuses on ensuring safe use of the roadway for all users, including pedestrians, bicyclists, transit users, and motorists.
 The Plan does not recommend any new public roads.
 The Plan recommends:

-- all new private streets must be designed consistent with the Complete Streets Design Guide and be open to the public. - future reconstruction of the Maple Avenue bridge across Sligo Creek should provide a sidewalk of 10 feet on one side and sidepath of 12 feet on the other, to accommodate pedestrians and bicyclists safely and comfortably.

-Realignment of the intersection of Sligo Creek Parkway and Maple Avenue to a standard cross intersection would improve safety as part of Vision Zero.
+- All new private streets must be designed consistent with the Complete Streets Design Guide and be open to the public. - Future reconstruction of the Maple Avenue bridge across Sligo Creek should provide a sidewalk of 10 feet on one side and sidepath of 12 feet on the other, to accommodate pedestrians and bicyclists safely and comfortably. - Realignment of the intersection of Sligo Creek Parkway and Maple Avenue to a standard cross intersection inorder to improve safety as part of Vision Zero. - Designate the Washington Adventist Campus area as a Complete Streets Design Guide Town Center area to specify the street type standard that should be followed. - Dedication of additional right-of-way on the north side of Carroll Avenue west of the intersection with Flower Avenue, as necessary on the north side of Carroll Avenue to accommodate an SHA capital project to realign Carroll Avenue at that intersection and for the reconfiguration of that intersection to meet ADA and provide improved safety, up to a maximum of 50 feet.

-- designate the Washington Adventist Campus area as a Complete Streets Design Guide Town Center area to specify the street type standard that should be followed. - dedication of additional right-of-way on the north side of Carroll Avenue west of the intersection with Flower Avenue, as necessary on the north side of Carroll Avenue to accommodate an SHA capital project to realign Carroll Avenue at that intersection and for the reconfiguration of that intersection to meet ADA and provide improved safety, up to a maximum of 50 feet. - as part of the realignment project for Carroll Avenue, SHA should maintain, repair, and preserve the crenellated stone retaining walls within both the southern and northern portions of the right of way.
-Walls on the northern side of the road should be relocated, reuse existing stones, or recreate the walls within a new location requirement and provide improved safety. - improving safety, limiting vehicular access to Carroll Avenue from the Adventist Campus Site to right-in/right-out movements. - improve existing roadways, as identified in the Street Classification Table (Table: 2), to implement the guidance of the Complete Streets Design Guide. - underground utilities along public roadways, where feasible. - consistent with the long-term implementation of the Green Promenade, support the City's ongoing Maple Avenue Connectivity Project as the interim condition for the roadway, with a shared goal of dedicated, high-quality bike lanes, pavement markings, and signals that strive for the highest standards of practice in bicycle safety, enhanced crossings that prioritize pedestrian safety, visibility, and comfort, improved traffic calming measures, and more contiguous sidewalk infrastructure.
+- As part of the realignment project for Carroll Avenue, SHA should maintain, repair, and preserve the crenellated stone retaining walls within both the southern and northern portions of the right of way.
+Walls on the northern side of the road should be relocated, reuse existing stones, or recreate the walls within a new location requirement and provide improved safety. - Improving safety, limiting vehicular access to Carroll Avenue from the Adventist Campus Site to right-in/right-out movements. - Improve existing roadways, as identified in the Street Classification Table (Table: 3), to implement the guidance of the Complete Streets Design Guide. - Underground utilities along public roadways, where feasible - Consistent with the long-term implementation of the Green Promenade, support the City's ongoing Maple Avenue Connectivity Project as the interim condition for the roadway, with a shared goal of dedicated, high-quality bike lanes, pavement markings, and signals that strive for the highest standards of practice in bicycle safety, enhanced crossings that prioritize pedestrian safety, visibility, and comfort, improved traffic calming measures, and more contiguous sidewalk infrastructure.

-Street classifications are summarized in the table below.
+This plan focuses on ensuring safe use of the roadway for all users.
+Bicycle network recommendations are summarized in the table below.
 New recommendations made in this Plan are shown in bold.